 Before you visit

-The nursing home or facility will usually ask for contact details for named visitors before the visit.
+The care home will usually ask for contact details for named visitors before the visit.

 Talk to the staff before your visit.
 They will usually give you a specific time slot.
 You will have to come and leave at the agreed times.

 During your visit

-You will have to wear a face covering or face mask during your visit.
+You will have to wear a face covering or face mask when in communal areas.